daily fantasy sports articles

 Just like other sports around the world, there are few factors that need to be considered when building lineups.

 All grounds apart from one are outdoors and can be influenced by the weather.
 Rain makes the ball harder to control which leads to lower scoreboards but higher tackling and ruck contests.
 If the game is wet or has the potential for rain during the game, look for your teams best tacklers as tackling will increase.
 Avoid Key forwards as marking a wet "footy" is difficult and leads to less opportunity to score.
 Wind can give teams an advantage if they have the wind behind their backs kicking towards goal.
 Kicking the ball into the wind is much harder and this leads to condensed scoring towards one end of the ground.
 The ground that does not have these weather factors is Marvel Stadium in Melbourne.
 The ground has a retractable roof and is shut for the majority of matches.
-However the pandemic has forced the ground to have the roof open for the foreseeable future.

 The AFL is a big market for Australian “Punters” who look to wager on the numerous markets available.
 The Australian bookmakers provided various spread and over/under totals for matches, halves, quarters etc. But most importantly the larger bookmakers provide specific over/under fantasy totals on key fantasy players in fantasy markets.
 Teams that win games more often than not, gain more possessions and therefore gain more fantasy points.
 However I say often but there are cases that teams still win games without having more disposals than the opposition.
 You can look at the Round 3 cash between Richmond and Port Adelaide in 2019.
 Richmond won the game by 7 points but Port Adelaide outscored Richmond as a team by 170 fantasy points (394 possessions to 331).
 Teams that have large spreads against them indicate that the forwards for the underdogs nearly become fantasy irrelevant.